 - 2. This Reporting Standard applies in relation to the Economics and Financial Statistics (EFS) collection to all entities which submit data to APRA under the EFS reporting standards. - 3.
 Unless the contrary intention appears, definitions in this Reporting Standard apply to all EFS reporting standards. - 4.
-This Reporting Standard applies from the date of commencement of any EFS reporting standard.
+This Reporting Standard commences on 8 February 2019.